VaclavSynacek/RF24SN/README.md

 RF24SN follows star topology with the base capable of communication with 254 children nodes.
 * RF24Network supports transmission of any payload up to 32 bytes;
-RF24SN only supports publishing of and requests fro individual float values.
+RF24SN only supports publishing of and requests for individual float values.